 Multi-family residential Multi-family residential construction offers significant opportunities, particularly for 2x4 platform-frame construction.
 Performance-based regulatory changes to the fire code, that now allow mid-rise wood-frame construction, create a large opportunity for wood products.
-The rapid development of the wood mid-rise residential sector in North America offers a guide to market development efforts in Japan.
+The rapid development of the wood mid-rise residential sector in B.C. offers a guide to market development efforts in Japan.
 A combination of promotion, education, product trials and knowledge transfer may establish a new and large market for Canadian dimensional lumber and panels.
 It may also lead to growth in the demand for Canadian mass timber products.
-This growth, of course, will be tempered by in-market factors, including how Japanese consumers tend to view concrete construction more favourably for condominiums.
 Value-added market priorities Japan remains a high-priority market for Canadian valueadded manufacturers due to the large housing market and the historical affinity for wood use.
 Niche market opportunities are available for the value-added sector, such as in tourism, where products made in the distinctive, traditional B.C. coastal design have particular appeal.